rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

 - [ ] And many more!

 ## Making Mods
-Here I will provide you with samples of using AxoAPI!
+Here I will provide examples of using AxoAPI.

 ### Mod setup
-Every mod for Axo needs 3 files:
+Every Axo mod needs 3 files:
     - mod.dll
     - manifest.json (currently used as a base for later development)
     - textures
         - items (only if you add items)
         - terrain (only if you add blocks)
 ### Creating mod.dll
 1. Create blank DLL project.
-Open created project and delete genereted .cpp files.
-Download AxoAPI.h from [here](a) and put it into source files.
+Open the created project and delete generated .cpp files Download AxoAPI.h from [here](a) and place it in the source files
-2. Create YourModName.cpp in source files.
-This is main code for your mod:
+2. Create YourModName.cpp in the source files.
+This is the main code for your mod:
    ```
     #define AXO_MOD
     #define MOD_ID "test_mod"